SteveMCarroll/PronouncingNamesForEnglishSpeakers/README.md

 Another Czech name fact worth knowing is that women add the suffix -ová to the end of their surnames.
 So the wife of Mr Beneš is Mrs. Benešová.

 ## Thai

+A quick disclaimer.
+My wife is Thai-American and I know some Thai, but unlike some of the other sections where I consider myself an advanced learner, this is a language in which I'm a rank beginner.
+If you are a native English speaker who has put the work in on Thai and want to flush out this section, I would greatly appreciate your contribution.
+In the meantime, I'm going to list some gotchas I've learned the hard way. -- Steve

+### Tricky consonants

+If you remember one thing about pronouncing Thai names, the letter 'h' usually doesn't do what you will expect it to do when it is combined with other letters.
+By itself, it sounds the same as English, but when combined with other consonants, it tells you whether or not you let out a puff of air or not.
+You do this in English all the time, you just don't realize it because we don't spell it.
+The easiest example here is the word Thai which I assume you are pronouncing correctly!
+Hold your hand in from of your face and say Thai.
+Feel the puff?
+That's what the h does when you add it to a consonant as in "Th".
+Now do the same with the English word "pup".
+Feel the puff?
+That sound is written 'Ph'.
+'Kh' is the first syllable in English "cat".
+Now you know how to pronounce 'Th', 'Ph', and 'Kh' which are the most common mistakes.
+Now here's the slightly tricky part: If you see 'T', 'P', or 'K', without the h, you need to take your normal English sound and then don't puff at the end.
+Oh, and because everything has to be hard all the time, 'Ch' is just a normal English 'Ch' sound.

+### Tricky vowels

+Thai has a lot of vowels and some of them are surprising, but I think English speakers guess pretty well most of the time.
+If you are only going to remember one thing besides the air puffs we discussed in consonants, please remember that the Thai suffix '-orn' is pronounced like the English suffix '-awn'.
+Steve, I can hear you asking in your head, why would this one combo of sounds be the only other thing I remember about Thai?
+Well, faithful reader, the Thai suffix "-porn" is quite common in Thai female names.
+This name suffix is pronounced "-PAWN", not like English "porn".
+So yeah, prioritize remembering this one to avoid many awkward situations!

+### Mispronounced names

 (coming soon)

 ## Polish